TymekTM/Asystent/README.md

 - OpenAI, Ollama, DeepSeek, and Anthropic for their language models
 - Flask for the web framework
-- All contributors who have helped build and improve Asystent
+- All contributors who have helped build and improve Gaja